Denver Ports of Call

-Denver Ports of Call is a defunct United States private airline which operated flights for the Denver-based Ports of Call Travel Club from 1967 to 1992.
-In its heyday, Ports of Call was the largest travel club in the United States, with at one time over 66,000 members.
+Denver Ports of Call was a United States private airline which operated flights for the Denver-based Ports of Call Travel Club from 1967 to 1992.
+At one time, Ports of Call was the largest air travel club in the United States, with over 66,000 members.
+It later evolved to be Skyworld Airlines.

+Air travel clubs started as an attempt to sidestep then-strict airline regulation by the Civil Aeronautics Board (CAB), the now defunct federal agency that, until 1979, tightly regulated almost all commercial air transport in the United States.
+The CAB regulated where airlines flew and how much they charged, leading to high prices.
+Air travel clubs were initially unregulated by the CAB, though in the early 1970s, the CAB cracked down on some of the larger such clubs.

 History

 Ports of Call was established in 1966 as a travel club in Denver, Colorado.
 The travel club had a private terminal separate from the main public terminal at Stapleton International, and operated their own domestic and international trips using specially outfitted private aircraft.
 They began by using large 4-engine piston and turboprop aircraft such as the Douglas DC-7 and the Lockheed L-188 Electra.
 The pilots were initially commercial airline employees who flew Ports of Call aircraft in their off time, and later were full-time employees.
 The flight attendants stayed with each travel club group on a trip for up to a month as group tour guides.

-As Ports of Call grew, more modern jet aircraft such as the Convair 990, Boeing 707 and Boeing 727 were acquired on the second hand market.
+As Ports of Call grew, more modern jet aircraft such as the Convair 990 (from 1975), Boeing 707 and Boeing 727 were acquired on the second hand market.
 By 1986, Ports of Call operated 11 Boeing 707-300 airliners, a B707-100, and a single B727-100 with club membership exceeding 66,000.
 The club was widely visible from the Ports of Call Travel Club stickers displayed on many automobiles around Denver, throughout Colorado and the surrounding states.
 One trip in the mid eighties was "Around the World" and circumnavigated the globe with multiple stops.
 Another trip was the annual "Mystery Trip", in which members signed up to be taken on a trip to an unknown destination.
 This event was so popular, the club would fill multiple B707s with nearly 800 people per trip.